maegnes/SlimCachingManager/README.md

 Works under https://github.com/codeguy/Slim 2.3.0

-If you want to do dynamic caching of slim resources feel free to use the **SlimCachingManager**.
-You can inject resources (+ lifetime) into the *ResourceMapper* which should be cached.

-The data of the given resources is being stored by individual *ResourceHandlers* (Database, textfile etc.).
-You can write your own handlers by implementing the *IResourceHandler* Interface.
-You can find two examples for *ResourceHandlers* in the "Ezd" directory.
-The *ResourceHandler* provides methods for read() and write() data (e.g. etag, expiry date and lifetime) for the current resource.
-It's also possible to implement a garbage collector which will remove the cache if the resource is out of date.
+The **SlimCachingManager** helps you to simlpify caching and the delivery of the cached data of the Slim Framework resources.
+It stores the caching data for each resource (etag, expiry, lastmodified) in ResourceHandlers which can be written on your own by implementing the *IResourceHandler*.

+It's helpful for resources which doesn't have any physical changes to detect that the resource has been changed (e.g. database query results).
+It's possible to define resources (wildcard notation possible) which you'd like to be cached.
+SlimCachingManager will automatically check if the resource should or is being cached at the moment.
+The rest is just amazement.

-Just follow the steps at the bottom of the page ("Usage"). **SlimCachingManager** will set etags, expiry and lastmodified headers on his own.
+You want to use SlimCaching Manager?
+Just follow the steps at the bottom of the page.
+All your headers (Etag, Lastmodified, expiry) will be set by SlimCachingManager.

-If you have any questions or suggestions to improve **SlimCachingManager** feel free to ask or fork the repo.
+If you have any questions or suggestions to improve **SlimCachingManager** feel free to contact me.
+If you want to contribute just add a new branch and send me a pull request.

 Best regards
 Magnus